The suprema of selector processes with the application to positive infinitely divisible processes: Positive empirical processes

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{twemp}] We proceed as in the case of infinitely divisible processes gradually simplifying the functions $t\in T$.
-There are only a few technical differences.
-For instance Step 1 in the proof of Theorem \ref{twpod} is now superfluous.
-Throughout the proof we use the analogous notion of $\delta$-smallness from Definition \ref{deltasmall}, where we replace $|X|_g$ with $\frac{1}{d} \sum_{i\leq d} g(X_i)$.\\
+The proof is very similar but less technical.
+This is due to the fact that we are now working with the probabilistic measure $\mu$ instead of the (potentially) infinite measure $\nu$.
+For example, Step 1 in the proof of Theorem \ref{twpod} is now superfluous.
+Only the last step requires a different argument.
+For this reason, we decided to refer to the proof of Theorem \ref{twpod} in a few places, instead of repeating the technical arguments.\\ Throughout the proof we use the analogous notion of $\delta$-smallness from Definition \ref{deltasmall}, where we replace $|X|_g$ with $\frac{1}{d} \sum_{i=1}^{d} g(X_i)$.
+Let $S:=\E\sup_{t\in T}\sum_{i=1}^dt(X_i)$. and $M>0$ be a large number that will be precised later.
+In particular, we may assume that (since $T$ is finite)